Extensions-lab/shipper-tms-help/transportrequest.md

 - **Status** The current processing status of the transport request that controls the document workflow and editing permissions.
 Possible values are:
   - Open: Document is being prepared and can be modified
   - Released: Document is finalized and ready for delivery assignment
-  - Delivery: Document has been assigned to a delivery order and cannot be deleted
+  - Delivery: Document has been assigned to a Transport Order and cannot be deleted

 ### Route and Zone Information